 This report by Lord Justice Auld, published September 2001, is available here in full text, as archived by the National Archives.
 There is also a summary of the report.

 Subscription service.
 Criminal Law Week provides an up-to-date and comprehensive weekly digest of developments in case law and legislation in the criminal law.
-It began in 1997 as a printed publication, was launched online in 1998, and acquired by Sweet & Maxwell in 2008.
+It began in 1997 as a printed publication, was launched online in 1998, and acquired by Sweet & Maxwell (now Thomson Reuters) in 2008.
 It was founded, and edited until December 2017, by James Richardson QC.
 Services include updates and comment, a Statutes Service covering Acts from PACE (1984) onwards, archive of over 10,000 digests from 1997 onwards, powerful search facilities, links to full-text judgments, plus cumulative tables and subject index.
 The Statutes Service provides text of key criminal legislation (as amended) with full annotations (commencement dates, Hansard references and links, etc.).

 The Criminal Procedure Rules (CrimPR) apply in all criminal trials in England and Wales.
 First introduced in 2005, they are now consolidated annually.
 The current rules, provided here in the Courts section of the Justice web portal, are operative from April 2019; they gather together rules previously contained in several dozen Statutory Instruments.
 Practitioners may access from the same page the full text of the rules, the Consolidated Criminal Practice Direction, prescribed forms and amendments to the Rules.